 On a scale of 1 to 10, how likely are you to recommend our company to a friend or colleague?

-This is usually followed by an open-ended question asking users to explain the reason behind their score.
+NPS gets a follow-up with an open-ended question asking users to explain the reason behind their score.

 His research culminated in a paper published in the Harvard Business Review in 2003, where Reicheld summarized his findings and unveiled the NPS metric and its associated survey question.

-There are plenty of advantages associated with using the NPS system to measure customer loyalty and satisfaction.
+You can see the advantages associated with using the NPS system to measure customer loyalty and satisfaction.

 Predict business growth